 For biosimilar treatments that do not require provider administration, and a price is known, the acquisition price is based on the median cost (WAC) across all biosimilar versions in the model unless a specific biosimilar formulation is being analyzed, for which the median price for that specific biosimilar formulation would be used.
 This price should be varied in sensitivity analyses using the lowest and highest biosimilar price reported.
 RED BOOK is the primary source for identifying these acquisition costs.
-If data is available, a separate net price should be calculated following the methods used for branded treatments below.
-This net price should be used in the base case and sensitivity analyses and the WAC price should be used when calculating the percent discount needed to reach each HBPB.
+If data is available, a separate net price should be used in the base case and sensitivity analyses and the WAC price should be used when calculating the percent discount needed to reach each HBPB.